 “After the injection, I gave birth.
 The doctor had left by then and the nurse said she would not help me until the head of the baby came out.
 I was assisted by one of the patients who was waiting to give birth.
 [The nurse] later came and took the baby . . . [and] told me to get off the bed and wipe the bed.”1

 This childbirth experience from a Kenyan woman is all too common in developing countries.
-Barriers such as costs, limited transportation, lack of information, cultural preferences, staff shortages, and poor quality of care2 discourage many women in low and middle income countries from seeking care in facilities because of past experiences of disrespect and abuse during childbirth.3
+Barriers such as costs, limited transportation, lack of information, cultural preferences, staff shortages, and poor quality of care2 discourage many women in low and middle income countries from seeking care in facilities because of perceptions and/on past experiences of disrespect and abuse during childbirth.3

-Despite an increase in skilled birth attendants globally, about 50 percent of births in sub-Saharan African and Southeast Asia still occur outside of a health facility.
+Despite an increase in skilled birth attendance globally, about 50 percent of births in sub-Saharan African and Southeast Asia still occur outside of a health facility.
 Giving birth without a skilled provider significantly increases the risk of death for the mother and newborn.4 Almost three million women and infants die each year because they do not receive quality skilled care.5 Eliminating disrespect and abuse in health facilities during childbirth is an opportunity to improve quality of care and prevent maternal and infant deaths.

 In 2009, the Health Research Program initiated research to generate evidence and focus global attention on disrespect and abuse during facility-based childbirth.
 As a result of USAID’s leadership, these efforts led to a global movement to promote Respectful Maternity Care (RMC) as a human right.
 Prior to 2009, there was limited documentation of the scope and impact of disrespect and abuse in health facilities during childbirth.6